 Under the IMA, the Investment Manager is entitled to management and performance fees, details of which are included in note 4 to the financial statements on page 143.
-The Investment Manager's appointment is terminable by the Company or Investment Manager on not less than 12 months' notice, such notice to expire on or at any time after the third anniversary of SSIT's launch (14 July 2021).
-The IMA may be terminated with immediate effect on the occurrence of certain events.
+The Investment Manager's appointment is terminable by the Company or Investment Manager on not less than 12 months' notice, such notice to expire scheduled meetings in preparation for or follow-up after on or at any time after the third anniversary of SSIT's scheduled meetings and any other matters that may launch (14 July 2021).
+The IMA may be terminated with arise between scheduled meetings.
+The Company also immediate effect on the occurrence of certain events. holds an annual strategy meeting to enable the Directors to consider strategic matters outside of scheduled Administrator/Company Secretary guarterly Board meetings.

-Administrator/Company Secretary